confluentinc/ksql/docs-md/capacity-planning.md

     EMIT CHANGES;
 ```

-#### KSQL Provisioning
+#### ksqlDB Provisioning

-Since the example messages are small, you can expect KSQL to be
+Since the example messages are small, you can expect ksqlDB to be
 CPU-bound.
-To estimate the throughput from each KSQL server, first
+To estimate the throughput from each ksqlDB Server, first
 estimate the throughput each query would get from a single server if run
 in isolation.
 The rule-of-thumb heuristic is that the join will consume
 about twice the CPU of the project/filter.
 In this hypothetical